Shadrock/online-GIS-programming-course/Week_2/README.md

 import rtree  # supports geospatial join
 ```

-The final item you should see in the list above is `Successfully installed rtree-0.9.4` (or some later version).
+The final update message you should see after running the code above is `Successfully installed rtree-0.9.4` (or some later version), since that's the last import you've executed.
+This is how you'll know Colab is done.

 Now, we’ll connect Google Colab to Google Drive.
 This is an easy way to manage small data science projects and store relevant data in your Drive.
 When you run the code below, Google will ask you for an authorization code that you will copy from the provided link and paste into a text box in Colab.
 Afterwards, your Colab notebook will be linked to your Google Drive.
 ```python